-Digital payments have spread across the nation – But what about Rural areas?
+Digital payments have spread – But have the Rural areas got covered?

-The pie chart above shows that 16% people in Rural areas have adopted digital payments against 44% of the population in Urban areas having had completely accepted the same.
+The pie chart above shows that 16% of people in Rural areas have adopted digital payments against 44% of the population in Urban areas having completely accepted the same.

 Factors that favour Payment Gateways for Rural India